This week's Spots on the Rock takes us to a summit that dominates Guam's southern reaches – Mt. Schroeder.

 The hike is not terribly popular, so the trail tends to be faint and overgrown ... but it is there.
 The ridgeline ascends slowly at first and then becomes steeper as you progress.

 At this point, the trail may weave to the right and left sometimes, but never descends too far off the ridgeline.
-At several points, you'll break through the overhanging canopy where you can breathe and take in the incredibly grandiose vista.
+At several points, you'll break through the overhanging canopy where you can breathe and take in the grand vista.

 These reprieves are short and you'll invariably find yourself shuffling back into shady thickets of tangan-tangan, or even pushing through dense spots of neti.